-After my trip, it turns out, that Bulgaria is actually the country of roses (the Damascena Rose, which contains oil so it is suitable to make rose oil and other products from roses), healthy yogurt, amazingly green nature, hills and mountains, a complex and intriguing history of suppression together with friendly but quiet people who are enormously proud of the Bulgarian culture and Cyrillic writing, and last but never least for me: great food!
+It turns out that Bulgaria is actually the country of roses!
+More specifically the Damascena Rose, which contains oil so it’s suitable to make rose oil and other products from roses.
+It’s also famous for its healthy yogurt, amazingly green nature, hills and mountains, a complex and intriguing history of suppression together with friendly but quiet people who are enormously proud of their Bulgarian culture and Cyrillic writing, and last but never least for me: great food!

 Throughout the course of history, starting with the Thracians, Bulgaria has been through lots of changes, more about that here.
 And there have been golden days, rough times, difficult years, blossoming periods and the country has to find the right balance, but all countries face challenges.
 I was surprised to hear that there are actually many similarities between Bulgaria and Belgium.
 Enough about politics: what do you have to do when in this amazing country?
 Easy: go and explore (un)familiar paths!

-- Visit the open air museum ‘Etar‘ near Gabrovo: Lovely houses and traditional craftsmanship (and I’m the proud owner of a brand new leather belt)
+- Visit the open air museum ‘Etar‘ near Gabrovo: lovely houses and traditional craftsmanship (and I’m the proud owner of a brand new leather belt).

 - Walk around in the towns of Veliko Tarnovo, Tryavna and Arbanassi, they are small but very nice.

-- Our plane landed and departed from Varna, the European Youth Capital in 2017, it has a nice shopping area (loved the fact that there are so many shopping streets where no cars are allowed!) and very nice buildings
+- Our plane landed and departed from Varna, the European Youth Capital in 2017, it has a nice shopping area (loved the fact that there are so many shopping streets where no cars are allowed!) and very nice buildings.

-- shop in the pedestrian shopping street
+- Shop in the pedestrian shopping street Rayko Daskalov.

-- relax in the park after you had an ice cream at Afreddo’s at the end of the shopping street Rayko Daskalov
+- Relax in the park after you had an ice cream at Afreddo’s,

 so it will become a top destination in the coming years, I’m sure of it! 😉

-Check out my dedicated Facebook page: https://www.facebook.com/NomadicTravelBliss/
+Check out my Facebook page: https://www.facebook.com/NomadicTravelBliss/

 Interested in these images?
 These and many more are for sale in HD.